-The ERCs shall comprise of 6-10 members.
+The ISERCs shall comprise of 7-15 members.
 In the case of ERC for Social Sciences, Humanities and the Arts which is a global committee, the number could be higher (maximum: 15).

-- A Chair - A lay person(s) with no direct affiliation with the University and not engaged in scientific work; - At least two people with current research experience relevant to research proposals being considered by the specific ERC. - Chair may use his/her discretion to invite a specialist for his/her expert advice on a particular matter.
+- A Chair - A lay person(s) with no direct affiliation with the University and not engaged in scientific work; - A legal representative who is an advocate of the high court of Kenya - A religious representative - At least two people with current research experience relevant to research proposals being considered by the specific ERC. - The Chair may use his/her discretion to invite a specialist for his/her expert advice on a particular matter.
 However, the invitees would not participate in the decision making.

 - 3.4.3.
-Tenure of membership would be two years for internal members and the chair, and one year for external members.
-Membership could be renewed for one more term at the chair's discretion.
-The chair's tenure could also be renewed for one more term at the discretion of the Chair ERB. - 3.4.4.
+Tenure of membership would be two years for internal members and external members.
+The chair's term will last three years.
+Membership could be renewed at the chair's discretion or as maybe appropriate.
+The chair's tenure could also be renewed for one more term at the discretion of the Associate Dean Research - 3.4.4.
 Functioning of ERC: ERCs will ensure transparency in their decision-making.
 Confidentiality of information shared would be maintained by the members. - 3.4.5.
 Frequency of meetings: ERC would meet at least once every month with the provision of an additional meeting if required.
 A calendar of meeting would be developed and placed on the relevant page on AKU website. - 3.4.6.
 Quorum: The ERB will be considered quorate with 50% attendance.
 However, additional conditions may be applicable in line with the country requirements.